Rifqips/Rifqips/README.md

 ### Hi there 👋

 <h3> I am a student of Amikom Yogyakarta University <h3/>
-<h3> I have an interest in android engineer based on native kotlin<h3/>
+<h3> I have an interest in Android Engineer based on native kotlin<h3/>
 <h3> Currently I have also advanced study at Binnar Academy Android Engineer Division<h3/>

 <!--